TradeTrust/documentation/docs/topics/appendix/glossary.md

 - mint a new TradeTrust transferable records
 - Transfer of ownership of a TradeTrust transferable records
 - Transfer of holdership of a TradeTrust transferable records
-- surrender of a TradeTrust transferable records
+- return of a TradeTrust transferable records
-- acceptance/rejection of surrender of a TradeTrust transferable records
+- acceptance/rejection of return of a TradeTrust transferable records

 ### Wallet